Commoble/respawn/README.md

 # Respawn

-Respawn is a mod for minecraft forge that allows server ops to set the default spawn/respawn dimension for the server.
+Respawn is a mod for minecraft neoforge that allows server ops to set the default spawn/respawn dimension for the server.
 Built jars are available here:
 * https://curseforge.com/minecraft/mc-mods/respawn
 * https://modrinth.com/mod/respawn